Linus-Mussmaecher/mooeye/README.md

 Creating and using a [scene manager](https://docs.rs/mooeye/latest/mooeye/scene_manager/struct.SceneManager.html) is as simple as having your scenes implement [Scene](https://docs.rs/mooeye/latest/mooeye/scene_manager/trait.Scene.html) instead of [Event Handler](https://docs.rs/ggez/latest/ggez/event/trait.EventHandler.html) and starting your game via [SceneManager::new_and_run](https://docs.rs/mooeye/latest/mooeye/scene_manager/struct.SceneManager.html#method.new_and_run) instead of [event::run](https://docs.rs/ggez/latest/ggez/event/fn.run.html).

-See also the examples in the [tests folder](/tests/) for usage of the SceneManager.
+See also the examples in the [examples folder](/examples/) for usage of the SceneManager.

 ### Sprites